orlmonteverde/mongo-golang-indexes/README.md

-# Golang and MongoDB CRUD
+# Golang and MongoDB Indexes

 Introduction to go-mongo-driver.
 This as an alternative to the well-known mgo package through a simple CRUD.